dac392/BuyMe-DBMS-Java/docs/README.txt

 	seller=Jose
 	size>=M

 Due to taking things and putting them straight into SQL without second thought, it is strongly advised not to add ANY quotes whatsoever into most text fields.
-However, spaces are supported, but require you to surround the relevant area with single quotes in filter queries.
+However, spaces are sometimes supported, but require you to surround the relevant area with single quotes in filter queries.
 See below:

 	seller='Jack Saul'